regulad/regulad.github.io/index.md

 # Welcome to the Pain Train!
-Hiya!
-I'm regulad, a student doing stupid things at any moment!
+Hello!
+I'm regulad.
+Pleased to see you.
+Take a look around, there's plenty to do!

 ![Banner](https://i.imgur.com/kIRjNAr.jpg)